 Because the outside world is filled with dirt and grime, completely preventing dirt from collecting on your walls remains impossible.
 It is possible, however, to minimize dirt buildup.
 Routinely following the above measures will keep dirt from accumulating on your siding.
 Cleaning your siding after a storm or extremely windy day can also help reduce this.

 Mold and Mildew

 Whether or not your siding has been sealed or is resistant to water, moisture still remains a culprit for the exterior.
 As organic particles, such as dirt or sugars from trees and plants, collect on your siding, water causes mold and mildew to grow.
-Rain, humidity and other forms of moisture inevitably cause your exterior siding to come in contact with water.
+Rain, humidity, and other forms of moisture inevitably cause your exterior siding to come in contact with water.
 And where water is, mold is likely to form.

 How to clean siding mold:

 A simple mixture of water and bleach should be sprayed or doused over the affected area.
-Bleach kills mold, making it easier to clear the surface.
+Bleach kills mold, making it easier to clean the surface.
 After the mold has been left for 10 or more minutes, use a non-abrasive brush or sponge to scrub the residue.
 Then simply hose down your siding, starting from the top and working toward the bottom.

-If your siding is wood, brick or stone, extra work is needed to ensure mold has not made its way into any crevices.
+If your siding is wood, brick, or stone, extra work is needed to ensure mold has not made its way into any crevices.
 Be a bit more meticulous when cleaning out these gaps.